 If you are registered with the Counselling and Disability Services (CDS) and will be writing your tests through Alternate Exams (arranged by the Registrar's Office), you must provide me with your letter of accommodation at the beginning of the course.
 It is important that, at the beginning of the year, you schedule ALL four tests with that office.
-If you miss a test re-schedule it with Alternate Exams as soon as possible.
+If you miss a test reschedule it with Alternate Exams as soon as possible.
 You will have to submit a test-reschedule form, along with my permission to re-shedule your test with the alternative exams center.
 Be sure that you understand all rules and procedures and any questions should be directed to your counsellor.

 While all individuals are expected to satisfy the requirements of their program of study and to aspire to do so at a level of excellence, the university recognizes that persons with disabilities may require reasonable accommodation to enable them to do so.
-The York University Accessibility Hub is your online stop for accessibility on campus.
-The Accessibility Hub provides tools, assistance and resources.
-Policy Statement.
+The university encourages students with disabilities to register with Student Accessibility Services (SAS) to discuss their accommodation needs as early as possible in the term to establish the recommended academic accommodations that will be communicated to Course Directors as necessary.